 - Bitches accepted for stud service should be at least eighteen months of age, in good health, free from communicable diseases and disqualifying genetic faults.
 A bitch must be accompanied by a current veterinarian's certificate stating that she is free of Canine Brucellosis.
 It is the responsibility of the stud dog owner to properly provide for all visiting bitches' safety and security.
 Each bitch must be bred only to the stud dog specified by her owner.
 A change of stud dog is only permitted with the express consent of the owner of the bitch and should be included as an amendment to the Stud Contract.

-- Bitches should be bred only between the ages of eighteen months and six years and should not whelp more than twice in any three consecutive estrus cycles.
+- Bitches should be bred only after the ages of eighteen months and should not whelp more than twice in any three consecutive estrus cycles.

 - Breeders will keep accurate breeding records, registration papers, pedigrees and contracts.